kainage/selected_links/README.md

 <%= selectable_link_to 'ABOUT', about_url %>
 ```

-You can, of course, add this to links with other clases on them:
+You can add this to links with other clases on them:

 ```
 <%= selectable_link_to 'ABOUT', about_url, :class => 'nav' %>